By: M Selvarasu, LEAD consultancy & Engineering Services(India)Pvt.Ltd

 • EPI <100 units/sq m/year

-To optimise overall building operating cost, there is need to have proper strategies to reduce conductive heat gain (unit measures in watts/sq ft) and later work on optimising active energy component such as HVAC, lighting, elevators and escalators, computers and other equipment in the building.
-Many high performance projects demonstrated EPI of <90 units/sq mt/year with improved strategies on both the façade and building materials and equipment.
-Day light percentage, shading factor, light shelves and types of glazing are the features in façade design capable of responding to building energy consumption in economical means, besides wall and roof options coupled with insulation.
-An ideal case scenario in the Indian context climate, north façade can have a maximum benefit of daylight, with little higher SHGC minus shading.
-South facade features with lower SHGC glass of north adding shading.
-However, east and west façade require high performance glass, shading and minimum window to wall ratio.
-These are some of the ways in building design which contributes towards sustainable façade design.
+To optimise overall building operating cost, there is a need to have proper strategies to reduce conductive heat gain (unit measures in watts/sq ft) and later work on optimising active energy components such as HVAC, lighting, elevators and escalators, computers and other equipment in the building.
+Many high-performance projects demonstrated an EPI of <90 units/sq mt/year with improved strategies on both the façade and building materials and equipment.
+Daylight percentage, shading factor, light shelves and types of glazing are the features in façade design capable of responding to building energy consumption in economical means, besides wall and roof options coupled with insulation.
+In an ideal case scenario in the Indian context climate, north façade can have a maximum benefit of daylight, with a little higher SHGC minus shading.
+The south facade features with lower SHGC glass of north adding shading.
+However, east and west façades require high-performance glass, shading and a minimum window-to-wall ratio.
+These are some of the ways in building design that contribute towards sustainable façade design.